 Here is where the experience and the knowledge of the particular project makes a huge difference.
-Most of the time, a single memory leak is responsible for all other leaks, meaning that when you fix the main leak, all other leaks will be fixed at the same time.
-The memory leaks usually happen in the form of one or more graphs.
-For example, a (e.g. VCL) form is responsible for freeing all the owned controls (buttons, labels and all visual controls in it).
+Most of the time, a single memory leak is responsible for several (if not all) other leaks, meaning that when you fix the main leak, all other leaks will be fixed at the same time.
+The memory leaks usually can be represented by one or more graphs.
+For example, a (e.g. VCL) form is responsible for freeing all the owned controls (buttons, labels, edits and all visual controls in it).
 If you fail to free a form you will probably see dozens or even hundreds of leaks in the leak report, but they are all consequences of the form leakage.
 If you fix it and free the form, it will also free all owned controls and all leaks will be gone at once.
 Another example is a DataSet.
 If a single DataSet leaks you will also find several other associated leaks (Fields, Parameters, TList instances and all sorts of objects used internally by a TDataSet descendant).

 Thus, you should always start from the object that is likely to be responsible for others.
 If you find a TField leak, probably it was caused by a TDataSet leak.
 And this TDataSet leak can be also caused by another leak (a TDataModule or even a TForm).
 Spend a few minutes trying to imagine which one can be the cause of the others.
 Then start from it.